Increasing customer lifetime value is about retaining customers for longer periods of time and increasing the average amount each customer pays you.

 To begin to use growth-driven design to positively influence your customer LTV you have to first understand the current picture.

 And to understand your current picture you have to understand your churn rate and what it costs to acquire new customers.

-Also loo at whether or not your churn rate levels off after so many months.
+Also look at whether or not your churn rate levels off after so many months.
 Do customers stop churning when they reach a certain point?
 A milestone inside your product?

 With a cohort analysis you can get a clear picture of how "groups" of customers behave, looking for widespread similarities and differences.

-Now you can begin to apply growth-driven design to test different therories for different cohorts.
+Now you can begin to apply growth-driven design to test different theories for different cohorts.

 How To Use Growth-Driven Design to Influence Customer LTV

 The objective of growth driven design is to continuously learn and improve, and customer lifetime value depends on retaining customers and increasing average spend.

 In other words you want to continuously learn how to retain customers, learn what they value most and improve by closing the gap to delivering what we learned.

 Consistently making changes to your website, based of what you're learning, to boost conversions, improve the experience, personalized for them and produce marketing assets, are all things that will positively influence your customer lifetime value.